bartlomiejdev/portfolio-project-1/README.md

 - Some CSS bugs were not fixed as got mixed with Bootstrap framework and CSS overwrite file.
 Lack of time was the main reason to find out and fix bugs.
 - No images with lower resolutions were uploaded for smaller devices due to deadline of project.
+- Some containers and content of the page does not work on smaller screen devices, could not find the bugs but will be fixed in near future.

 ## Deployment